ServiceNow Integration

 - Enter a name (e.g. "Production ServiceNow")

-For security, Autoheal only sends credentials to ServiceNow-owned domains (*.service-now.com, *.servicenowservices.com).
+For security, Autoheal only sends credentials (and mints OAuth tokens at /oauth_token.do) on ServiceNow-owned domains (*.service-now.com, *.servicenowservices.com).
 If your instance is fronted by a custom/vanity domain (e.g. https://snow.acme.com), ask your Autoheal operator to add that host (or its parent domain) to the SERVICENOW_ALLOWED_INSTANCE_HOSTS deployment setting before saving — otherwise the Instance URL is rejected as not allowed.

 Click Test Connection to verify, then Save.
 The connection test reads a single row from sys_user.